bagit-profiles/bagit-profiles-specification/aptrust-changes/README.md

 APTrust and other DDPs typically untar bags in a staging area during the ingest process.
 When the bag `photos.tar` bag untars to a directory called `photos`, we can be sure its contents will not overwrite or commingle with the contents of another bags being processed at the same time.

-When bags `photos.tar`, `audio.tar`, and `video.tar` all expand to directory called `bag_contents` and are all being ingested at the same time, we wind up with a mess.
+Allowing bags to deserialize to arbitrary locations can cause problems.
+For example, if `photos.tar`, `audio.tar`, and `video.tar` all expand to directory called `bag_contents` and are all being ingested at the same time, contents of one bag can be mistaken for contents of another bag, and we wind up with a mess.

 To prevent this, APTrust looks into serialized bags BEFORE deserializing them to ensure that the will expand into a directory with the same name.
 We reject bags that don't meet this rule.

 Although the recommendation in Section 4.2 was dropped from the official BagIt spec, we would like BagIt profiles to provide a way to specify whether a valid bag must deserialize to an expected directory.
 This rule would only apply to serialized bags, and can default to false.

-It has practical applications for DDPs and can vastly simplify the ingest process and the maintenance of the DDPs staging area.
+It has practical applications for DDPs and can vastly simplify the ingest process and the maintenance of the DDPs' staging area.
 APTrust is not the only DDP to use a staging area for bag validation.
 Chronopolis, Texas Digital Library, and Hathi Trust also used staging areas when they acted as DPN nodes, and DDPs will likely continue to use them in the future.

 ## BTR and APTrust Change Requests